CarmineRummaHwi/hcore-cli/README.md

     hcore create <your-project-name>

 the command will ask you if you want to download additional modules (by default it will download them).
+The command after creating the composer.json launches the "composer install" without the require-devs.
+To include these add the -d option

 ![alt text](resources/bitbucket-oauth.png "BitBucket OAuth")